 Many people opt to use a waist trainer even on ordinary workdays and weekends out with friends.
 This can serve a dual purpose of both instantly accentuating one’s curves and also successfully clocking in your waist training hours for that day.

 In fact, there are more ways than one to mix and match your layers.
-Not only can you wear a waist trainer under clothes, you can also wear them over clothes as a statement piece and various other styles while you work out at the gym.
+Not only can you wear a waist corset everyday under clothes, you can also wear them over clothes as a statement piece and various other styles while you work out at the gym.
 Our article “Should I Wear Clothes Under My waist Trainer” provides a quick guideline on your many options, and the recommended kind of cincher to go with it.

 What clothes should you pick?